Q3 2019 Trajectory healthcare consumer research

 While celebrities and social media stars might reach thousands of people, engagement is likely to be sacrificed.
 Authenticity (related to transparency and honesty above) is key — as people need to be able to trust what is being posted.

-Since 1999, Trajectory has shaped and guided the trajectory of healthcare and wellness brands and businesses — combining deep understanding and experience with new ways of looking at client challenges and opportunities.
+Since 1999, Trajectory has guided the trajectory of healthcare and wellness brands and businesses — combining deep understanding and experience with new ways of looking at client challenges and opportunities.
 Reach out for a conversation if you need strategic guidance and new creative thinking to better connect with today’s healthcare consumers.